NHS COVID-19: Statistics and effectiveness

 The app was downloaded six million times on the first day it was generally available (24 September 2020), and after a little over three days the total exceeded 10 million.

 After approximately two weeks the app had been downloaded around 16 million times, and Sky News reported that only one alert for an outbreak linked to a venue had been sent.
 After five weeks, around 29 October, there had been 19 million downloads; this was said to equate to around 40% of adults with access to a compatible smartphone, which Dido Harding stated was "a better performance than any other country where downloading isn't compulsory".

 By the end of 2020 the number of users with the app installed had fallen to 13.5 million, of whom an estimated 11.5 million had the app fully operational (Bluetooth and notifications turned on, and location sharing enabled if applicable).
 At that time it was the second most-downloaded free application in the UK in the Apple App store, behind Zoom and above TikTok.
 In 2021, the number of users began to rise again from April, reaching a peak of almost 18 million in July and then falling over the next few months to end the year at 13.6 million, of which 9.9 million were estimated to be operational.
 2022 saw a gradual but steady decline in user numbers, reaching 8.3 million by the end of October.

 The app's effectiveness was evaluated in a February 2021 report by a group of statisticians and epidemiologists from the Alan Turing Institute and the University of Oxford, who analysed the analytical data produced by the app and created epidemiological models assessing the app's impact.
 It was concluded that during the first months of the second wave of the COVID-19 pandemic, the 1.7 million exposure notifications sent by the app prevented around 600,000 cases of infection in England and Wales between its launch on 24 September 2020 and the end of December 2020.
+A later study published in Nature Communications in February 2023 estimated that in its first year of use (October 2020 to September 2021) the app's contract tracing function led to around 1 million fewer cases and 9,600 fewer deaths.

 In August 2021, the Office for Statistics Regulation reviewed the statistics published by the Department of Health and Social Care, relating to Test and Trace as well as (for the first time) the app.
 This resulted in a letter from the Director General for Regulation which called for more detail to be published on the quality of statistics about the app, in view of limitations arising from the anonymity granted to app users.

 Interoperability

-At first there was no link between the app and those of other jurisdictions, but by November 2020 agreements were reached to allow exchange of data with the apps used in Gibraltar, Jersey, Northern Ireland and Scotland; those apps are also based on the Apple/Google system.
+At first there was no link between the app and those of other jurisdictions, but by November 2020 agreements were reached to allow exchange of data with the apps used in Gibraltar, Jersey, Northern Ireland and Scotland; those apps were also based on the Apple/Google system.